nationalarchives/tdr-local-aws/README.md

 It currently only runs a fake virus scan and checksum, but will be updated to support file format ID checks.

+## Local consignment export

+This is an akka app which takes a consignment id in the path and a user token in the authorisation header.

+The app will verify that the user token is valid and is able to access the consignment id passed in the path.

+If the token is valid, it will call the local consignment api to update the consignment export location.

+If the user token is invalid, if the user is not allowed to get the consignment or if the consignment id is invalid, you will get an error.

+To run, either run `sbt localConsignmentExport/run` or run the `FakeConsignmentExportServer` object from IntelliJ.

 ### Configure local Keycloak

 - In your local Keycloak server, create a new client called `tdr-backend-checks`